 “Representing injured workers free of charge since 1969”

 IWC is an independent community legal aid clinic funded by Legal Aid Ontario.
 The clinic was founded in 1969 with the help of Al Baldwin, an injured worker activist.
 With a small but dedicated staff we strive to involve injured workers in the struggle for justice and in all aspects of the Clinic’s work, which includes casework, public education, law reform, research and organizing.
-(For further information on the community development role and activities of legal clinics, see Ontario Project for Inter-Clinic Community Organizing)

 The Clinic hosts meetings of injured worker support groups, including the Bright Lights injured workers, Chinese Injured Worker Group and Women of Inspiration.
 IWC also hosts and supports Injured Workers’ Speakers Schools.